sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 state

 >  REQUIRED.
-Unguessable random string generated by the RP, used to protect against CSRF attacks.
+Unguessable random string generated by the Relying Party, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
-Returned to the RP in the authentication response.
+Returned to the Relying Party in the authentication response.

 nonce